-Allowance for doubtful accounts:
+Allowance for doubtful accounts: Impairment of financial assets is based on an expected credit loss

-Impairment of financial assets is based on an expected credit loss ("ECL") model under IFRS 9.
+("ECL") model under IFRS 9.
 ECLs are a probability-weighted estimate of credit losses.
 The Company calculated ECLs based on consideration of customer-specific factors and actual historical credit loss experience.
-The Company does not anticipate any credit losses, and to the extent that any credit losses are experienced, they are expected to be immaterial, therefore no allowance for doubtful accounts is required as at December 31, 2021 and 2020.
+The Company does not anticipate any credit losses, and to the extent that any credit losses are experienced, they are expected to be immaterial, therefore no allowance for doubtful accounts is required as at for the years ended December 31, 2022 and 2021 and determined that no write-down was required.